 2. BLE for safety:

 Employees can benefit from BLE tags in a variety of ways.
-Other than contact tracing, panic buttons and fall detection systems are common examples.
-Operations managers, facility managers, and anybody else who works in a position that involves a high level of abrupt risk can utilise panic buttons.
-This personnel may quietly call for help if they feel threatened, for as by a suspicious customer, by wearing a BLE tag.
-This will quickly alert security and, owing to GPS monitoring, will inform them of the position of the individual at risk.
+Other than contact tracing, panic buttons, and fall detection systems are common examples.
+Operations managers, facility managers, and anybody else who works in a position that involves a high level of abrupt risk can utilize panic buttons.
+This personnel may quietly call for help if they feel threatened, for as by a suspicious customer, or by wearing a BLE tag.
+This will quickly alert security and, owing to GPS monitoring will inform them of the position of the individual at risk.
 BLE tags with movement sensors can be used on construction sites or in nursing homes to detect falls.
 When the sensor detects a sudden fall, the BLE tag will send an alarm to the BLE tag with information about who is in danger and where they are so that they may be helped as soon as possible.

 3. BLE for asset tracking:

 BLE tags may be used to track a variety of objects, not simply humans.
-They may also be used to track assets in real-time by simply attaching the tag to the things you wish to track.
+They may also be used to track assets in real time by simply attaching the tag to the things you wish to track.
 You may either keep an eye on their movements or use geofencing to ensure they remain put.
 This may be used in a variety of verticals and assets across a wide range of industries.
 The lifespan and minimal data transmission that BLE offers are becoming critical differentiators in applications like these.

 Syook uses BLE technology to track assets and employee activities in indoor and outdoor facilities.
-Tags with BLE chips are provided which emits signals and are captured by the IoT gateways present at the facility.
+Tags with BLE chips are provided which emit signals and are captured by the IoT gateways present at the facility.

 One of the most extensively used low-power communication technologies is Bluetooth Low Energy (BLE).
 This is due in large part to the emergence of the Internet of Things, which resulted in a slew of smart personal gadgets in need of a common and efficient communication system.
 This standard has a wide range of commercial and corporate uses, which is why it is so popular.
 Bluetooth Low Energy is continually being developed and improved to match the most current market demands, so it's worth keeping an eye on.